The Ultimate Guide to Accounts Receivable

 • Reduced bad debt.
 Bad debt refers to money that a business writes off after deeming it uncollectible.
 If you're taking stock of accounts receivable and working towards recovering those funds, you're more likely to pinpoint customers who aren't good about paying their debts.
 You can then make efforts to reduce bad debt.
 A couple of ways you can do that include refusing business to repeat offenders or shortening payment terms.

-• Good customer relationships.
-Managing accounts receivable professionally demonstrates to customers that you are a trustworthy and reliable business.
-In turn, your customers will feel more comfortable and eager doing business with you over competitors who may not handle accounts receivable responsibly.
+• Stronger customer relationships.
+Managing accounts receivable professionally signals to customers that you are a trustworthy, reliable business, making them more comfortable and eager to do business with you again.

 Top Accounts Receivable Metrics and KPIs